MaslovaEV/cloudstack-ui/docs/source/CSUI-LogView.rst

 Overview
 ----------------

 In the *Virtual Machines*-*View Logs* section, a user can see VM logs.
 This section appears if the UI-plugin - *Log View* - is activated.
 This UI-plugin works together with the backend API plugin developed to process and view virtual machine logs.
 The version of the backend API plugin matches Apache CloudStack version that it is built for.
-The plugin is developed and tested only with Apache CloudStack 4.11.1
+The plugin is tested with Apache CloudStack 4.11.2.0.

 In general, the plugins work as it is presented in the figure below.

 .. figure:: _static/OverviewDiagrams-LogView.png
    :align: center

 Machine logs are handled and delivered by ELK stack that includes Filebeat and Logstash for log exporting and Elastisearch as storage.
-Via the UI plugin, a user defines parameters and requests the backend API plugin to get corresponding logs from the storage.
+Via the UI plugin, a user defines parameters and requests the backend API plugin to get corresponding logs or log files from the storage.
 The UI plugin displays the returned logs to the user.

 To make the *View logs* section available in the UI, first deploy the backend API plugin and then activate the Log View UI-plugin via the ``config.json`` file.
 See deployment instructions below.